Swipe left for slideshow. Article continues below.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In Nevada".

-The safest city, based on population, is Yerington.
-The most dangerous?
-Las Vegas, where residents had a 1 in 27 chance of being the victim of a crime.
+The safest city, based on our criteria, is Yerington.
+The most dangerous city in Nevada?
+Las Vegas, where residents had a 1 in 26 chance of being the victim of a crime.

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.